-Eurotion Tood was auton Function Lead reporter Overall aim of The lead reporter is responsible for ensuring the complete and timely the function reporting of (a) data flow(s) Role/ • Responsible for validating and submitting completed data flows. wasnansihilitias • Coordinate the reporting exercise from a substantive perspective, responsibilities following up overall completion and assigning the necessary reporters.
-Acts as distribution point of relevant developments/information related to reporting to the necessary reporters.
-Responsible for all reporters in their dataflow(s): that they are coordinated and updated on timelines, key meetings, processes (etc.). • Key contact for Commission/EEA regarding substantive issues of reporting.
-Competencies • Expertise of thematic area of relevant dataflow(s) • Knowledge/coordination of supporting reporters and relevant supporting ministry/ministries To be able to disseminate information related to the relevant dataflow(s) • Understanding of the reporting system (ReportNet and/or ReportENER) for relevant dataflow(s) following guidance and training: Ability to assign reporters Ability to validate and release/submit data when completed Interfaces to Data stewards, regarding thematic reporting queries Data custodians, regarding technical reporting queries • Other lead reporters, for coordination and to ensure the overall reporting obligations of the Member State is accomplished DT 4 • Reporters, where assigned by lead reporter Note Lead reporters + back-ups for each data flow are nominated initially by mail through the Permanent Representation (November 2022).
+Function Lead reporter Owarall aim of The lead was arter is used and timely Overall aim of the function The lead reporter is responsible for ensuring the complete and timely reporting of (a) data flow(s) the function reporting of (a) data flow(s) Role/ Responsible for validating and submitting completed data flows. • • • • • • • • • • • • • • • • • • • • • Coordinate the reporting exercise from a substantive perspective, responsibilities following up overall completion and assigning the necessary reporters.
+Acts as distribution point of relevant developments/information related to reporting to the necessary reporters. o Responsible for all reporters in their dataflow(s): that they are coordinated and updated on timelines, key meetings, processes (etc.).
+Key contact for Commission/EEA with regard to substantive issues of reporting.
+Competencies • Expertise of thematic area of relevant dataflow(s) Knowledge/coordination of supporting reporters and relevant supporting ministry/ministries To be able to disseminate information related to the relevant dataflow(s) Understanding of the reporting system (ReportNet and/or) ReportENER) for relevant dataflow(s) following guidance and training: Ability to assign reporters Ability to assign reporters Interfaces to Ability to validate and release/submit data when completed Detectory and a recording the most is reporting average. interfaces to Data stewards, regarding thematic reporting queries Data systedions, recording technical reporting queries Data custodians, regarding technical reporting queries Other lead reporters, for coordination and to ensure the overall reporting obligations of the Member State is accomplished Reporters, where assigned by lead reporter Note Lead reporters + back-ups for each data flow are nominated initially by mail through the Permanent Representation (November 2022).